 NOTE - For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.

-An EDP non-AP MLD may randomize over-the-air MAC address during BSS transition if the BSS transition procedure uses encrypted (Re)Association Request frame to carry the DS MAC Address element.
+An EDP non-AP MLD may randomize over-the-air MAC address (including STA MAC address and MLD MAC address) during BSS transition if the BSS transition procedure uses encrypted (Re)Association Request frame to carry the DS MAC Address element.